 k = the number of categories in a given attribute.

+We chose the Blau Index in creating a composite diversity measure rather than simple statistical methods such as summing, averaging or weighted averaging etc. because the Blau Index easily handles categorical attributes; takes into account both the number of attributes we are combining, the number of categories in each attribute, the proportion of members in each category and also can be standardized to account for differences in the number of categories in each attribute.
 The higher the number of categories (i.e., the higher the diversity) in an attribute, the lower the sum of the proportions, hence, the larger the Blau index value.
 To calculate board variety across several attributes, we standardize the Blau values for each attribute for differences in the number of categories by dividing each by its theoretical maximum value of (k-1)/k (Agresti and Agresti, 1978).
 Finally, we form a composite Board Diversity Index (BDI) for each board by totaling the standardized Blau values for each attribute.
 Since we are interested in whether independent members have a special role, we create two BDI indices, a 4-attribute one (BDI-4) and a 5-attribute one that also includes the diversity provided by independent members (BDI-5).
 Table 2, Panel A presents the descriptive statistics of board characteristics.
 The mean age and years of education are 54 and 16 (university graduate), respectively.
 Analysis of the frequency distributions indicates that more than half of the boards have no independent members or women directors, and 73% consist of only Turkish nationals.
 An average board’s ratios of non-Turkish, female, and independent board members are about 10%.
 86% of the boards have between 5-9 board members.

 (Insert Table 2 around here)